sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 * What's the difference between a class and abstract class?
 What's the difference between a class and an interface?
 >

+* What's a primitive?
+  > A primitive type in coding languages is a type that is either: 1) built into a programming language or 2) one that
+  > could be characterized as the basic structure for building more sophisticated data types.
+  > Another way to think of it is primitive data types can not be broken down into other data types.
+Integers, floating point numbers, and characters are primitives.
+  > In many languages strings are considered primitives but only because the language has added support for them to be
+  > so since technically strings can be broken down into characters

+* What are scope functions in Kotlin?
+How many are there?
+> Sole purpose is to execute a block of code within the context of a kotlin object.
+When you call such a method on an object
+> the lambda expression provided forms a temporary scope so that you can access the object without its name.
+>
+> There are 5 scope functions in kotlin: `let`, `run`, `with`, `apply`, `also`.
+> For more on scope functions and when to use each one: https://kotlinlang.org/docs/scope-functions.html#function-selection

 ## Android
 * What's view binding?
 Why should you use it?